UWinnipeg Fast Facts

 The University of Winnipeg has both men'’s and women’'s volleyball, basketball, soccer and wrestling teams— as well as men's baseball.
 As well UWinnipeg supports numerous inner city youth teams within the Wesmen family through assertive fundraising and community partnerships.
-Combined, the Wesmen teams have won more championships than any other university in Canada.

 - The Aboriginal Student Services Centre represents all First Nations, Métis, and Inuit students.
 Elders, Aboriginal Student Advisors, and Liaison officers are all available on-site for mentorship, academic and social support, and counselling.
 A new 3,000 square foot facility was created for the ASSC in Fall 2004.
 The new centre is the University’s focal point for culturally relevant Aboriginal programming including interactions with Elders, healing circles, and programs that encourage students to celebrate their identity.

 - International Students Services at UWinnipeg offers a variety of services — including orientation, socio-cultural events and a mentorship program — to international students.